hermanka/pchat-lc/pripol.md

 **Contact Us**

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at herman.kabetta(at)poltekssn.ac.id..
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at pssndev@gmail.com.